2023 – A year of anniversaries

 Stockholm City Hall 100 years

 In 1908 it was decided that Stockholm needed a proper City Hall, befitting of a capital.
 An empty lot on Kungsholmen was chosen as the location, and famed architect Ragnar Östberg was hired to lead the project. Östberg's most important points of reference were Doge's Palace and Saint Mark's Basilica, both in Venice.
-But he also drew inspiration from the Italian renaissance, Islamic art, and Northern Gothic, whilst adding typical Swedish flourishes like the dark red bricks covering the exterior.
+But he also drew inspiration from the Italian Renaissance, Islamic art, and Northern Gothic, whilst adding typical Swedish flourishes like the dark red bricks covering the exterior.
 The construction was finished in 1923 and the Stockholm City Hall has since then become one of the prime examples of Nordic Grace in architecture.

-The City Hall's 100-year anniversary will be celebrated in several ways.
+The City Hall's 100th anniversary will be celebrated in several ways.
 Both in the City Hall itself – with a full week's worth of events in June, as well as unique tours and exhibitions all year round.
 But also in other museums in Stockholm.
 In January, for example, the Stockholm City Museum opens its new temporary exhibition We Who Built the City Hall.

 The Royal Opera 250 years

-The majestic Royal Opera House by Gustav Adolf's square was completed in 1898.
+The majestic Royal Opera House by Gustav Adolf's Square was completed in 1898.
 The institution itself is much older than that though, founded in 1773 by H.M Gustav III.
 The opera's choir has been continuously active since then, making it one of the world's oldest professional choir ensembles.
 The anniversary kicks off in January with a Jubilee gala but celebrations continue throughout 2023 with unique stage productions, guided tours, exhibitions, and other events.

 Stockholm Pride 25 years

 Since its inauguration in 1998, Stockholm Pride has grown to become the Nordic region's largest Pride festival.
 Permanent fixtures are the festival's main hub Pride Park (located on Östermalms IP since 2013), Pride House which hosts seminars, workshops, and panel discussions, and the beloved Pride Parade closing out the week.
-But Stockholm Pride is spread all over town, with restaurants, clubs, museums, theaters, libraries, and shops joining in on the festival in their own unique way.
+But Stockholm Pride is spread all over town, with restaurants, clubs, museums, theaters, libraries, and shops joining in on the festival in their unique way.
 This year the festival turns 25, but exactly how that will be celebrated will be revealed in late spring/early summer when the program is released.

 Royal anniversary x 2

 2023 marks a double anniversary for the Swedish monarchy, which will be commemorated in several castles and palaces in the Stockholm region.
 Firstly it's the 500th anniversary of Gustav Vasa's election as king, which in many ways marked the birth of modern Swedish society.
-This will be highlighted in a new exhibition at Grispholm palace, for example.
+This will be highlighted in a new exhibition at Grispholm Palace, for example.
 Secondly, 2023 marks the 50th anniversary of the current king's, Carl XVI Gustaf, time as head-of-state.
 His reign will come into focus, for example, in a photo exhibition at Slottsbacken in Gamla Stan.
 And in March a new exhibition, Vasa to Bernadotte – Culture in Service of the Realm 1523–1973–2023, opens up at the Royal Palace.
 The exhibition showcases unique objects and artifacts and focuses on how the monarchy has shaped – and been shaped by – Swedish society.

 Dansmuseet 70 years